Bird

 | display_parents = 6 | taxon = Aves | authority = Linnaeus, 1758 | subdivision_ranks = Extant clades | subdivision = *Palaeognathae (ratites and tinamou) **Struthionimorphae (ostrich) **Notopalaeognathae *Neognathae **Pangalloanserae (fowl) **Neoaves | synonyms = * Neornithes Gadow, 1883 }}

 Birds are feathered theropod dinosaurs and constitute the only known living dinosaurs.
 Likewise, birds are considered reptiles in the modern cladistic sense of the term, and their closest living relatives are the crocodilians.
 Birds are descendants of the primitive avialans (whose members include ''Archaeopteryx'') which first appeared during the Late Jurassic.
-According to recent estimates, modern birds (Neornithes) evolved in the Late Cretaceous and diversified dramatically around the time of the Cretaceous–Paleogene extinction event 66 million years ago, which killed off the pterosaurs and all non-avian dinosaurs.
+According to recent estimates, modern birds (Neornithes) evolved in the Late Cretaceous and diversified dramatically around the time of the Cretaceous–Paleogene extinction event 66 million years ago, which killed off the pterosaurs and all non-ornithuran dinosaurs.

-Many social species pass on knowledge across generations, which is considered a form of culture.
-Birds are social, communicating with visual signals, calls, and songs, and participating in such behaviours as cooperative breeding and hunting, flocking, and mobbing of predators.
+Many social species preserve knowledge across generations (culture).
+Birds are social, communicating with visual signals, calls, and songs, and participating in such behaviour as cooperative breeding and hunting, flocking, and mobbing of predators.
 The vast majority of bird species are socially (but not necessarily sexually) monogamous, usually for one breeding season at a time, sometimes for years, and rarely for life.
 Other species have breeding systems that are polygynous (one male with many females) or, rarely, polyandrous (one female with many males).
 Birds produce offspring by laying eggs which are fertilised through sexual reproduction.
 They are usually laid in a nest and incubated by the parents.
 Most birds have an extended period of parental care after hatching.

 Many species of birds are economically important as food for human consumption and raw material in manufacturing, with domesticated and undomesticated birds being important sources of eggs, meat, and feathers.
 Songbirds, parrots, and other species are popular as pets.
 Guano (bird excrement) is harvested for use as a fertiliser.
 Birds figure throughout human culture.
 About 120 to 130 species have become extinct due to human activity since the 17th century, and hundreds more before then.
 Human activity threatens about 1,200 bird species with extinction, though efforts are underway to protect them.
 Recreational birdwatching is an important part of the ecotourism industry.
 Provided by Wikipedia

-1
+1. 1

 Affiche van Carl Brenders uitgegeven in 1985 door World Wildlife Fund (WWF), Belgische Natuur- en Vogelreservaten (BNVR) en Aves voor ...